djbob0/Data-Science-Minor/README.md

 The graph shows the accuracy of the train and test set, in the printout the loss of the train and test set can be seen.
 By looking at the graph one can see, that the test and train set start to stray apart from each other at epoch 3.
 In loss for both sets is still going down until epoch 7.
 But in general you could say, that the model is overfitting, especially after epoch 3.
 This is beacuase of the size of the layers in the model and the fact, that we haven't cleaned the data properly at this point(so there's bias in some patientgroups).
 Also it might be a problem, that we're feeding all the patients exercises at once.
 And it needs to be adressed, that we ( Hassan and I) only used 3 out of our 4 patientgroups, because of problems with the dataset.

-# TODO explain the printout of  (propably overfitting after epoch 3 because the layers in the CNN are too big) also it was not splitted exercises and execises glued together, only 1-3 PG atm

 As I said, it is not the best possible outcome for a model, but these results let us guess, that there is sufficient information in the data to do classification.
 Now it was in Hassans hands to find the best architecture for the CNN, eventough he often relied on my educated guess on whatever the outcome of a model was good or not.

 ## 2.4 Understanding last Groups Work

-- described by task 122 partly

 In order to get everybody on the same page with their machine learning skills by week 10, we created a task, as a researcher I want to understand the steps the last group took.
 Therefore we created a Excel sheet to keep track on progress.